-- · Check the fire extinguishing equipment regularly at the intervals specified for the equipment. - Replace equipment with expired date immediately with equivalent or better equipment. - Advice the crew and guests of the location and instructions for use of the fire control equipment, and the location of evacuation routes and emergency exits.
+- · Check the fire extinguishing equipment regularly at the intervals specified for the equipment. - · Replace equipment with expired date immediately with equivalent or better equipment. - Advice the crew and guests of the location and instructions for use of the fire control equipment, and the location of evacuation routes and emergency exits.

-2.3.3 Checklist: Fire in the engine
+2.3.3 Checklist: Fire in the motor

-- · Stop the engine.
+- Stop the motor.

 - Steer the boat up against the wind, if possible.

-- · Make sure all passengers have life jackets.
+- Make sure all passengers have life jackets.

-- · If necessary:
+- If necessary:

 - Evacuate the passengers.

 - Call for sea rescue.

-- Shut off fuel and main power switches.
+- Shut off main power switch.

 - Extinguish the fire.

-- · Wait until fully certain that the fire has been extinguished before opening the engine cover.
+- Wait until fully certain that the fire has been extinguished before opening the motor cover.

-Carefully open the engine cover and be prepared to use the handheld fire extinguisher if necessary for post-fire extinguishing.
+Carefully open the motor cover and be prepared to use the handheld fire extinguisher if necessary for post-fire extinguishing.

-Put out possible smoldering fires with water.
+• Put out possible smoldering fires with water.